TeongTat/agenticAI/README.md

-First Of All A Big Thanks To Krish Naik Sir!

 # **🌟 Travel Agentic AI: The Ultimate Travel Planner 🌟**

 **Travel Planner Agentic AI** redefines financial analysis by integrating cutting-edge AI with real-time web search capabilities.
 This multi-agent system brings together financial insights and web intelligence to deliver precise, actionable, and up-to-date stock market information, all tailored to your needs.